InsureTechGeek Episode 17: Machine Learning & Automation in Underwriting with Lance Poole from Juniper Labs

 LANCE: Two things that I think have been interesting.
 Zoom bought Keybase yesterday.
 The acquisition was announced.

-LANCE: I am sure that Keybase founders did really well on that.
-So Keybase, they have a slack, like technology that is, that runs on the blockchain.
+LANCE: I am sure that Keybase founders did well on that.
+So Keybase, they have a slack like technology that runs on the blockchain.
 They have a handful of other solutions.
 I am not an expert on the company, but I think Zoom bought this company as a way to shore up its security.
-So, I think to your point, James, the blockchain as a technology we are going to see more and more of that has not been talked about as much.
-But you know what just made news yesterday too, that that is interesting is parametric insurance and parametric products and a lot in the smart contracts you mentioned that it could be powered by blockchain or the bring back and circle back to actuarial perspective on this.
-It’s really hard to price some of these products where the exposure is just completely unknown and you have to use champs traditional pricing techniques, but if you can bring these products more to a parametric approach, if this thing happens, then we will pay this amount and we can measure it really easily.
-The pricing is more straightforward than–than putting this on a traditional insurance product.
+So, I think to your point, James, the blockchain as a technology, we are going to see more and more of that.
+Has not been talked about as much, but just made news yesterday.
+The other thing too that is interesting is parametric insurance and parametric products and a lot in the smart contracts you mentioned that it could be powered by blockchain or the bring back and circle back to actuarial perspective on this.
+It’s hard to price some of these products where the exposure is just completely unknown and you have to use traditional pricing techniques, but if you can bring these products more to a parametric approach, if this thing happens, then we will pay this amount and we can measure it easily.
+The pricing is more straightforward than putting this on a traditional insurance product.

 JAMES: Yeah, that would define explicitly covering everything in a conditional statement, right?
 I had a friend who built a system eight years ago, nine years ago.
 Super cool.
 It was a giant conditional engine that you could place, it was not betting, although it would have made a brilliant betting platform.
 He pulled in data feeds on every kind of event you can think of.
 And I mean every kind of event.
-You pulled in sports data feeds, all sport data feeds.
-Then he pulled in details on the games and then you would put a conditional statement if Tom Brady makes five completions in the first half, I am going to donate.
-So, it was not betting cause.
-You know, online gambling is not legal everywhere.
+So, you pulled in sports data feeds, all sports data feeds.
+Then he pulled in details on the games and then you would put a conditional statement if Tom Brady makes five completions in the first half, I am going to donate, so, it was not a betting because online gambling is not legal everywhere.
 I am going to donate 50 bucks to this charity.
-So, it was all giving and charitable platform and I thought was brilliant because he basically created an if then statement around every event that he could get his hands on an RSS feed for.
+So, it was a giving and charitable platform and I thought was brilliant because he created an if–then statement around every event that he could get his hands on an RSS feed for.

-JAMES: Any weather event, any sports event in government, it every time Space X launches a rocket.
-I am giving a hundred dollars to the National Science Foundation.
-You could literally condition everything that happened that you could get a data feed for and then trigger a financial event from it.
-Unfortunately, the start-up did not work out for a variety of reasons, but the core technology duck tails into exactly what you were just talking about.
+JAMES: So, any weather event, any sports event in government, it every time Space X launches a rocket.
+I am giving a hundred dollars to the national science foundation.
+You can literally condition everything that happened that you could get a data feed for and then trigger a financial event from it.
+Unfortunately, the startup did not work out for a variety of reasons, but the core technology duck tails into exactly what you were just talking about, right?
 That would be a fundamentally different insurance contract, right?
-The contract would be a series of conditional statements and what they pay out with, they are triggered, right?
+The contract would be a series of conditional statements and what they payout what they are triggered right?

 LANCE: Exactly.
 A lot more straightforward.
-This is my business interruption insurance or coverage going to be paid?
-Is coronavirus, you know, causing physical damage because BI is a part of the, you know, the property insurance.
+There is not this, is my business interruption insurance or coverage going to be paid?
+Is Corona Virus causing physical damage because BI is a part of the property insurance.
 So those questions that get debated and talked about today, it would just be a very clean cut.
-And maybe that’s part of the future of insurance too, is, is making this payout more clear, the conditions for the claim more clear.
-Versus what is there now where it’s up for debate and, you know, you have, you just told, we’ll just file a claim and let’s see what happens.
+And maybe that’s part of the future of insurance too, is, is making this payout more clear, the conditions for the claim more clear versus what is there now where it’s up for debate and, you have just told, we’ll just file a claim and let’s see what happens.

 JAMES: Yeah.
 Rob, any closing thoughts on that?